DaseinPhaos/alter-intro-std-rs/src/std-macros-readme.md

 >
 > Declares a new thread local storage key of type `std::thread::LocalKey`.
 >
-> The macro wraps any number of static delcarations and makes then thread local.
+> The macro wraps any number of static delcarations and makes them thread local.
 >
 > ```rust
 > use std::cell::RefCell;